Patient Chart Viewer

 Record Provenance

-Review source documents and organizations linked to each chart entry, including document previews and metadata.
+Describes how source documents and originating organizations are linked to chart entries, including access to metadata and previews.

 Launch Contexts